omarzone/hci-project/src/results/Usability testing.md

 However, it was again observed that alexa asks two questions in the same response, which can lead to confusion and difficulties in providing an appropriate response.
 In addition, it was identified that alexa completely ignores the word limit set when asked to provide recommendations.
 This results in lengthy responses that can make it difficult to extract relevant information.

 In summary, the observations made in the tests indicate that alexa has skills in maintaining the thread of conversation and following instructions to some extent.
 However, there are important areas for improvement, such as adhering to word limits, avoiding unnecessary repetition, and limiting questions to one per response.
 These deficiencies can affect the clarity and efficiency of communication with alexa.

+## Test 4:
+In the fourth test, the focus was on evaluating the bot's ability to allow users to customize the voice settings, such as choosing between different voices, adjusting the speaking rate, and modifying the volume.

+### Task 1: Choosing Different Voices
+All participants were able to easily navigate to the voice settings menu and select a different voice from the available options.
+The task completion rate was 100%, with an average time on task of 1 minute and 30 seconds.
+No errors were reported during this task.

+### Task 2: Adjusting the Speaking Rate
+Participants successfully adjusted the speaking rate of the bot.
+The changes in speaking rate were noticeable and met the participants' expectations.
+The task completion rate was 100%, with an average time on task of 1 minute and 45 seconds.
+No errors were reported during this task.

+### Task 3: Modifying the Volume
+All participants were able to modify the volume of the bot's voice without any issues.
+The changes in volume were clear and effective.
+The task completion rate was 100%, with an average time on task of 1 minute and 20 seconds.
+No errors were reported during this task.

+### User Satisfaction
+Participants provided positive feedback on the ease of use and satisfaction with the voice customization features.
+The majority of participants rated the ease of use as "Very easy" and the satisfaction as "Very satisfied."

+### Summary
+- **Task Completion Rate:** 100% for all tasks.
+- **Average Time on Task:** Less than 2 minutes for each task.
+- **Error Rate:** 0 errors per participant per task.
+- **User Satisfaction:** Majority rated the ease of use as "Very easy" and satisfaction as "Very satisfied."

+Overall, the test was successful, demonstrating that the bot effectively allows users to customize the voice settings, meeting the expected results and user satisfaction criteria.